maastrichtlawtech/case-law-explorer/docs/graphql/README.md

 # GraphQL API

+> [!WARNING|label:Superseded]
+> This AppSync/DynamoDB walkthrough predates issue #42's migration to Postgres and the [citations-api](https://github.com/MaastrichtU-BISS/citations-api) REST API, which is what the current [Case Law Explorer UI](https://github.com/MaastrichtU-BISS/citations) actually talks to.
+Left here for historical reference only; do not set this up for new work.

 This walkthrough will teach you how to setup your AWS account to run, load, and serve the from the defined sources (see [Datasets](/datasets/)).
 You will setup a GraphQL endpoint for your data using AWS AppSync.

 ## Setup AWS